wavly/notes/.github/CONTRIBUTING.md

 # Contributing Guidelines

-## Welcome to [Project Name]!
+## Welcome to Limulr Notes!

-We're thrilled you're considering contributing to [Project Name].
+We're thrilled you're considering contributing to Limulr Notes.
 Your contributions help us grow and improve.
 Here's how you can contribute:

 ### Reporting Bugs or Requesting Features